A Walk-in tub

 Plastic or Tile?

 Tub to shower plastic retrofits kits come in 4 to 5 pieces.
 One piece plastic shower stalls are way to large to maneuver through a finished home and fit into and existing tub cavity.
-These acrylic or FRP(fiberglass reinforced plastic) kits are very popular with bathroom retrofit companies because the installations are quick and require far less skill, labor and materials compared to building a much stronger quality custom tiled shower from the floor up.
-These products when installed show reasonably well, but they have some major leak risks!
+These acrylic or FRP(fiberglass reinforced plastic) kits are very popular with bathroom retrofit companies because the installations are quick and require far less skill, labor and materials.
+However, the lower costs on labor and material won’t show up in the end price with them starting at around $9,000.00 plus, not much different than beautiful custom tile.
+Plastic retrofit products show reasonably well when installed properly but can be prone to leak risks as seen below.

 Special Projects Using Tile – Floor level Wheelchair shower retrofits.